X Hacking: The Threat of Misguided AutoML: Details on experimental setup and results

-This section covers the implementation details and results from the experiments for all the datasets for the current research discussed in the article.
-We first list all the datasets that have been used for the experiment and then show the graphs for changes in feature importance relative to baseline for all the datasets, lines of best fit of \textsc{Shap} for all the features for all the datasets, and marginal distribution of \textsc{Shap} slopes over AutoML-evaluated models for all the features of all the datasets.
+This section covers the implementation details and results from the experiments for all the datasets for \textit{post-hoc} X-hacking.
+Following listing the datasets used and implementations details we show the graphs for changes in feature importance relative to baseline for all the datasets, lines of best fit of \textsc{Shap} for all the features for all the datasets, and marginal distribution of \textsc{Shap} slopes over AutoML-evaluated models for all the features of all the datasets.

-\subsection{Datasets}
+\subsubsection{Datasets}

-For the current experiment we have 23 datasets from OpenML Benchmark CC-18 \citep{bischl_openml_2017}.
+For the current experiment, we have 23 datasets from OpenML Benchmark CC-18 \citep{NEURIPS_DATASETS_AND_BENCHMARKS2021_c7e1249f}.
 The current experiment for explainability of the algorithms are carried out on datasets with a binary target.
 The datasets are listed in Table \ref{table:1}.

-\subsection{Resource and implementation details}
+\subsubsection{Resource and implementation details}

 For all of the calculations, we stick to parallel computation using CPUs.
 For our experiments we have used at most 192 CPUs in parallel on an institutional computing cluster.
 Since the datasets are structured, a maximum of 300 GB of RAM was used for the experiments.
 Since computation time for \textsc{Shap} calculations increase as one increases the number of test samples, parallelism become imperative.
 We restricted the number of test samples to 100 to calculate \textsc{Shap} for all the datasets for resource management reasons.